Battery Disconnects 101

 One-wire Alternator Installations

-If you have a one-wire alternator, the Moroso 74101 (turn ON/OFF) or the Moroso 74106 (push OFF) is the correct battery disconnect switch for this application.
+Either the Moroso 74101 (turn ON/OFF) or the Moroso 74106 (push OFF) is the correct battery disconnect switch for this application.

 It is wired per the following diagram: